Posted on November 8, 2021

-Whether you want to compete or just go out for a ride, road bikes allow you to live your bicycle passion at any level.
-Have you ever wondered where the road passes in front of your door?
+Whether you want to compete or just go out on a Sunday with friends, road bikes allow you to live the passion of cycling at any level.
+Have you ever wondered where the road outside your door goes?
 It's time to find the answer!
-The problem is that the world of road bikes can sometimes be confusing, dark or, at worst, snob.
-If you are novice, it can be difficult to choose the right bike.
+The problem is that the world of road bikes can sometimes be confusing, obscure or, at worst, snobby.
+If you're a novice, it can be difficult to choose the right bike.

-This is where we intervene.
-The Cyclist House has a wide range of certified second-hand road bikes, which will appeal to beginners, as well as at experienced masters.
-Do not ruin and buy a bike today, without waiting time or complicated process.
+That's where we come in.
+The Cyclist House has a wide range of certified pre-owned road bikes that will appeal to beginners as well as seasoned racers.
+Don't break the bank and buy a top-of-the-line bike today, available right away and with no surprises upon receipt.

-Be clear as to the goal of your outings - Try to be honest.
-Are there any races of competition, or a softer recreational exit to improve your heart rate?
-Are you looking for a bike to pedal between your home and your workplace, or go out on weekends when it's nice?
-Or maybe you are intrigued by long hikes and gravel roads, in which case a Gravel bike would perhaps be a better choice?
+Be clear about the purpose of your rides - try to be honest.
+Is it competitive racing, or a more leisurely ride to improve your heart rate?
+Are you looking for a bike to pedal to and from work, or to get out on the weekends when the weather is nice?
+Or maybe you're interested in long rides and gravel roads, in which case a gravel bike might be a better choice?

-Because of their design, road bikes allow cyclists to cover more distance at higher speeds.
-The tires are narrow and smooth, which makes them more effective.
-Bicycles are lightweight, allowing climbing faster, and most road bikes improve aerodynamics - again, for a speed issue.
-However, if you have a lot of trails around you, you may prefer a Gravel bike, which is similar to a road bike but much more efficient, with larger tires and crampons, a more relaxed geometry and other comfort features.
-If you are not comfortable with a lowered handlebar, a Bike Could be a better choice.
+Road bikes allow cyclists to cover more distance at higher speeds.
+The tires are narrow and smooth, making them more efficient.
+The bikes are lightweight, which allows for faster climbing, and most road bikes improve aerodynamics - again, for speed.
+However, if you have a lot of trails around your home, you may prefer a gravel bike, which is similar to a road bike with wider, knobby tires, more relaxed geometry and other comfort features.
+If you're not comfortable with low-profile handlebars, a mountain bike (MTB) might be a better choice.

-In the world of road bikes, you will have three main categories:
+In the world of road bikes, there are three main categories:

-A modern versatile racing bike is the type of bike that we often see in the Alps during the Tour de France, and that's why some call them climber bikes or general classification bicycles.
-It is a bike that aims to balance lightness, rigidity, comfort (sometimes), and often aerodynamics - all this in the name of the coverage of routes varied as efficiently as possible.
+A modern all-around race bike is the type of bike you often see in the Alps during the Tour de France, which is why some people call them climber bikes or overall bikes.
+It's a bike that aims to balance lightness, stiffness, comfort (sometimes), and often aerodynamics - all in the name of covering varied roads as efficiently as possible.

-Sharing the same maneuverability and adjustment as the versatile race bike, this road bike wins aerodynamics.
-These bikes are usually the first choice for flat grounds, and usually constitute a good option for more experienced runners.
-Like most versatile race bikes have become more and more aerodynamic, the aerodynamic race bike has lost a bit of its attraction.
+Sharing the same handling and fit as the all-around race bike, this road bike gains in aerodynamics.
+These bikes are usually the first choice for flat terrain, and are a good option for more experienced riders.
+As most all-purpose race bikes have become more aerodynamic, the aerodynamic race bike has lost some of its appeal.

 Endurance bike

-Most road bikes have a digital size, based on the length of the saddle tube.
-The classic road bike size is "square", which means that the length of the upper tube corresponds to that of the saddle tube.
-It is less common nowadays, and some manufacturers have even adopted the ranges of sizes in letters (for example, S, M, L).
+Most road bikes have a numerical size, based on the length of the seat tube.
+The classic size for road bikes is "square", meaning that the top tube length is equal to the seat tube length.
+This is less common these days, and some manufacturers have even adopted lettered size ranges (S, M, L).

-Whatever the unit, the length of the upper tube is the fundamental measure to take into account to choose a bike size.
+Regardless of the unit, top tube length is the fundamental measurement to consider when choosing a bike size.

-If you already have a bike, it is definitely useful to refer to its size and adjustment during your purchases.
-And here at The Cyclist House, you can always refer to our sizational guide.
+If you already have a bike, it's certainly worth referring to its size and fit when shopping.
+And here at The Cyclist Houseyou can always refer to our size guide.

 Frame size |